CybOXProject/cyboxproject.github.io/documentation/objects/index.md

 ### Version 2.1 Objects Archive

-This page lists the objects currently defined in CybOX, along with some information about each.
+This page lists the objects currently defined in this archived verion of CybOX, along with some information about each.

 ***